Inverted Pyramid Style of News Writing Examples With Pros & Cons

 Social Responsibility Theory of the Press Example

-For example, In the USA, UK, and India
+For example, in the USA, UK, and India

 4. Communist Soviet Theory